lieszkol/november-gallery/README.md

 A gallery plugin for OctoberCMS that tries to Keep It Simple and Stupid.

- 1. Upload your images using the Media Manager built into OctoberCMS
+ 1. Upload your images using the Media Manager built into OctoberCMS (or use the dedicated galleries page to manage your galleries)
  2. Drop November Gallery onto your page or partial*
  3. Select the folder you uploaded your images to and how you want them displayed